2020PB/police-brutality/reports/Washington.md

 Footage shows police charging at protestors without warning and pepper-spraying them, including one protestor lying on the ground.
 Police also strike protestors with batons and shove them.

-tags: protestor, pepper-spray, spray, baton, strike, shove
+tags: protester, pepper-spray, spray, baton, strike, shove

 id: wa-seattle-49